ThreeMammals/Ocelot/docs/features/loadbalancer.rst

 Service Discovery
 ^^^^^^^^^^^^^^^^^

-The following shows how to set up a ReRoute using service discovery then select the LeastConnection load balancer.
+The following shows how to set up a Route using service discovery then select the LeastConnection load balancer.

 .. code-block:: json